About This Program

 Most babies (not all) with single ventricle heart defects usually need treatment within the first few days to weeks of life to stabilize blood flow.
 If there is too much blood going to the lungs, the baby may need a pulmonary artery banding procedure to restrict the amount of blood going to the lungs.
 If the baby does not have enough pulmonary blood flow going to the lungs, they may need a Blalock-Thomas-Taussig shunt (BTT Shunt) or they may undergo placement of a ductal stent in the cardiac catheterization laboratory.
 Until the baby has their bidirectional Glenn shunt procedure (usually around 4-6 months), the heart is working very inefficiently, and the babies tend to be fragile.
 Those babies who do not need an initial procedure, will be closely monitored until the bidirectional Glenn shunt procedure.
 We have a dedicated Interdisciplinary Monitoring Program for Ambulatory Cardiac Care of Central Texas known as the IMPACT program, which is a home monitoring program for high-risk infants who are between the stages of their single ventricle palliation.
 The IMPACT program is devoted to monitoring and managing patients during these critical first few months.

 Patients are cared for by a dedicated multidisciplinary care team, meaning your child will benefit from the expertise of multiple specialists across a variety of disciplines.
-Our fellowship-trained and board-certified physicians have extensive experience treating single ventricle defects and work alongside a team of pediatric cardiac experts, including cardiologists, cardiothoracic surgeons, interventional cardiologists, critical care specialists, hospitalists, anesthesiologists, perfusionists, nurses, advanced practice providers, social workers, psychologists, child life specialists, dietitians, physical and occupational therapists, pharmacists, and more, providing unparalleled care for patients and their families every step of the way.
+Our board-certified and fellowship-trained pediatric and congenital heart surgeons have extensive experience treating single ventricle defects and work alongside a team of pediatric cardiac experts, including cardiologists, interventional cardiologists, critical care specialists, hospitalists, anesthesiologists, perfusionists, nurses, advanced practice providers, social workers, psychologists, child life specialists, dietitians, physical and occupational therapists, pharmacists, and more, providing unparalleled care for patients and their families every step of the way.